 Group leaders are required to provide supervision at all times for students who are under 18 in closed groups.

-– Sign in when you enter the school and sign out when you leave it.
+- sign in when arriving and sign out when leaving the school

-All staff hold a valid ‘Enhanced DBS’ check or staff will sign a declaration form until their DBS check is returned
+All staff hold a valid ‘Enhanced DBS’ certificate, or will have signed a declaration form while they are in the process of obtaining a certificate.